Result File Contents

 For LOGDB, TRANSDB and SQLDB, the identification record contains the following information:

 Ordered identification.
 First page in the sequential file.
 Last page in the sequential file.
-Sequential table or Sequential table (VL).(VL) indicates that pages have variable-length records (i.e. are compressed).
+Sequential table, Collation description table or LOB directory table.
+Mimer LZM compression, Mimer RLE compression or none.
 Resident or Marked for delete.
 Size of the page in bytes.
 Number of pages checked.
 Number of records checked.
+Describes actual timestamps for databanks included in the log.

 The following error situations are described by explicit messages in the result file: